MIPS/ndk/docs/user/common_problems.md

 Target API Set Higher Than Device API
 -------------------------------------

-The target API level in the NDK has a very different meaning than it does in Java.
+The target API level in the NDK has a very different meaning than `targetSdkVersion` does in Java.
 The NDK target API level is your app's **minimum** supported API level.
 In ndk-build, this is your `APP_PLATFORM` setting.

 Since references to functions are (typically) resolved when a library is loaded rather than when they are first called, you cannot reference APIs that